emersonleite/abap_praticas/Notas_academia_ABAP_SPRO/20180711_arquivos_aula/notas08.md

 - if + tab ele monta a estrutura do comando.

-- case + tab ele monta a estrutura do comando.
+- case + TAB ele monta a estrutura do comando.

 - Para o case, when othes não é obrigatório.